sebastien/appenv/README.md

 	appenv_clear APP_EXAMPLE_HOME
 	```

-*appenv* also manages the following environment variables:
+*appenv* also manages the following environment variables, which are defined
+while the script is being executed.

+- **APPENV_FILE**

+	The normalized path to the appenv file currently being loaded.
+This is
+	only available from within `*.appenv.sh` or `.appenv` files.

+- **APPENV_DIR**

+	The dirname of `APPENV_FILE`

+The following environment variables are defined when the script is executed
+and also automatically updated and exported:

 - **APPENV_LOADED**